-We have vision to build a 150 bed, not for profit, critical care hospital in Syria, in an area where the poor cannot access hospital care in a medical emergency.
+We have vision to build a 9,000 square meter not for profit hospital in Syria.
 It will provide a high level of specialist intensive care services in additional to emergency care and other general medical and surgical services.

-This will be a teaching hospital equipped and staffed to a standard that we can train doctors and nurses with the skills and knowledge needed to provide the highest level of intensive care services in Syria.
-As an estimated 2 out of 3 healthcare professionals have fled Syria, the medical profession lacks specialist experience to teach for the next generation of medics.
+It will be a teaching hospital equipped and staffed to a standard that we can train doctors and nurses with the skills and knowledge needed to provide the highest level of intensive care services in Syria.
+As an estimated 2 out of 3 healthcare professionals have fled Syria, the medical profession lacks specialist experience to teach and equip the next generation of medics.

-Specialists are needed in Syria and our efforts will be focused on training the new generation of doctors and nurses who are studying now in addition to developing the skills of the medical professionals who have chosen to stay.
-These professionals need hospitals with potential that can offer them a future, and a reason to stay and be part of the solution to the crisis in Syria.
-Additionally, the ordinary people need hope that they can access medical care in their darkest moments, when other hospitals in the area close their doors to the poorest.
+Specialists are needed in Syria and our efforts will be focused on training the new generation of doctors and nurses while they are studying in addition to developing the skills of the medical professionals who have chosen to stay and serve their people during this crisis.
+These professionals need hospitals with good resources and equipment that can offer them a career and a future.
+Most importantly, a reason to stay and be part of the solution to the crisis in Syria.

-We have purchased land in a safer zone on the outskirts of an area which has seen a great deal of conflict, but this pocket has remained untouched.
+We have purchased land and have planning permission for a 9,000 square meter hospital in a safe zone on the outskirts of a city which has seen a great deal of conflict, but this pocket has remained untouched.
 This general area is the calmest it has been since the start of the conflict and it is ideally situated in Syria to be accessible to people from other areas of the country who need critical care.

-* We don't expose the names of the hospitals, to protect our medical teams and facilities
+* We don't expose the names of all of our hospitals, to protect our medical teams and facilities